How Self-Managed Super Funds work for US citizenship holders

 One of the biggest challenges for US expats holding an SMSF is the difference in how the US and Australia tax these funds.

-In Australia, contributions and earnings within an SMSF can receive favorable tax treatment, especially in retirement.
-However, the US doesn’t recognize these benefits, which means expats could end up paying tax on the same income to both the Australian Tax Office (ATO) and the IRS.
+In Australia, contributions and earnings within a SMSF can receive favorable tax treatment, especially in retirement.
+However, the US doesn’t recognize these benefits as the assets within the SMSF are taxed as if they were held in the US taxpayers own name, which means expats could end up paying tax on the same income to both the Australian Tax Office (ATO) and the IRS.

 Another issue is the administrative burden of managing US tax compliance while running an SMSF.
 Expats must not only comply with Australian regulations but also ensure all necessary US tax filings are done correctly and on time.